-The DSMB will periodically review accumulating safety data by masked treatment group.
+The DSMB will periodically review accumulating safety data.
 Prior to each such review, the SDMC will provide the DSMB with data as described in Section 4.9.1.
 Reports will be cumulative, generated from an up-to-date data file.
 Reports will show the data coded by treatment group; however, upon request of the DSMB, the SDMC will provide the Board with the actual treatment group.